YetiForceCompany/YetiForceCRM/README.md

 -	Added csrf configuration.
 -	Added a relation to the Contacts module.
 -	Added additional configuration parameters to IMAP connection.
+-	Added names for buttons in a detail view of a module.
+-	Added a name to the Documents widget on Calculations summary
 -	Rebuilt Quick Create.
 -	Rebuilt selection of the owner in convert lead.
 -	Rebuilt the sales process.